pcomputo/Whole-Foods-Delivery-Slot/README.md

 # Non-coding background help:
-For people with no background with coding there is this amazing post out there: https://www.notion.so/using-pcomputo-s-script-to-find-whole-foods-delivery-slots-acbb6d71ef934da7b6822b1df451a11c
+For people with no background with coding there is this amazing post out there: https://www.notion.so/using-pcomputo-s-script-to-find-whole-foods-delivery-slots-acbb6d71ef934da7b6822b1df451a11c _Note, I haven't written this blog, but I'd like to thank the person (don't who they are) who wrote it._

 # Visual Aid